 In March 2019, a gunmen killed 51 people at two mosques in Christchurch, New Zealand; it was the deadliest attack by a right-wing terrorist (RWT) for nearly a decade.
 The shooting inspired copycat attacks across the Western world, with several atrocities in America and Europe displaying the same modus operandi, some explicitly name-checking the Christchurch shooter.

-By Eden Stewart, Senior Analyst and Callum Yourston, Analyst: Risk Awareness Team – SOLUTIONS division
+By Eden Stewart, Senior Analyst and Callum Yourston, Analyst: Risk Awareness Team – 19 May 2020

 The globalization of right-wing terrorism

 A defining feature of the attack in New Zealand was the use of livestreaming to broadcast the massacre around the world.
 As well as a record of his crimes for posterity, the footage was intended to be a ‘call to arms’ for like-minded individuals around the globe, and in this, it was at least partly successful.
 While longer term trends suggested the threat from RWT was already intensifying, the Christchurch shooting appears to have both popularized the attacker’s ideology and tactics, and prompted others to take action.